Karimi-Lab/inucs/README.md

 ### 2.1 The `prepare` Command

-In this step, a given potentially large DNA interaction file is broken into smaller pieces and corresponding nucleosome-nucleosome interaction matrices are build.
+In this step, a given potentially large interaction pairs file is broken into smaller pieces and corresponding nucleosome-nucleosome interaction matrices are build.

 To access the built-in help for `prepare` command, issue: